scottyler89/dclustval/README.md

 Okay - so that was all just setting up the data for analysis...

-Now we'll get to the part that's pacticularly relevant to
+Now we'll get to the part that's pacticularly relevant to this repository!

 ```python